BrainhackMTL/psy6983_2021/content/en/modules/python_data_analysis/index.md

 Contact Andréanne Proulx if you have questions on this module, or if you want to check that you completed successfully all the exercises.

-## Resources
-This module was presented by [Ross Markello](https://rossmarkello.com/) during the QLSC 612 course in 2020.

-All the tutorial notes related to the video below are available [here](https://github.com/neurodatascience/course-materials-2020/blob/master/lectures/12-may/01-python-for-data-analysis/python-for-data-analysis.ipynb).

-The video of the presentation is available below (duration 2h38) :
-<iframe width="560" height="315" src="https://www.youtube.com/embed/NcDcoiNMauc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Before starting:

 1. Open the terminal